stvladnj/stvladnj.github.io/_sections/02-about.md

 * Bliny Feast - on Sunday before Great Lent starts.
   Crepes, fish, caviar, raffles, folk music and more!
   Please join us - its fun!
-  This year Bliny Feast was on **Sunday, Feb 5th 2023**.
+  This year Bliny Feast will be on **Sunday, Feb 25th 2024**.
-  Please come next year and help us raise funds for St. Vladimir Memorial Church.
+  Please come and help us raise funds for St. Vladimir Memorial Church.
 Everyone is Welcome!
   <!-- Come and check this page often - do not miss the opportunity next yer! -->
   * St. Vladimir's Day - the last Sunday of July. **See details [here](/files/st-vlad-day.pdf).**
-  This year our church feast day is July 30th.
+  Last year our church feast day was on July 30th 2023, .
   Festival at our church included Praying, and Blessing of Water.
 After servicees parishiners and guests could buy books, souveniers, and icons.
 Rusian music and food was surely there!